Supercar Culture & Exotic Collections

 The Rise of the Hypercar Segment

-Thailand is home to a small but growing number of hypercars valued above 100 million baht each.
+Thailand is home to a small but growing number of hypercars valued above 100 million Baht each.
 Models confirmed in private Thai collections include the Bugatti Chiron, Pagani Huayra, Koenigsegg Agera RS and at least two McLaren Sennas, making the Kingdom one of South-East Asia's most concentrated hypercar markets.

 Ferrari's Thai Following